 by reusing the analysis provided in the proof of Proposition~\ref{prop:stability}.
 Thus, it follows from H\"olders inequality and Lemma~\ref{lem:multdiagonalnotchange} that

 from which the claim follows. \end{proof} Proposition~\ref{prop:randomized_rounding} highlights that performing the rounding with approximate solutions to the \textsc{MaxQP SDP} \eqref{equ:maxqpsdp} still ensures a good approximate solution in expectation for the $\|A\|_{\infty\to 1}$ norm.
 In the case of matrices $A$ that are psd it is possible to improve the constant in the rounding and we do not to resort to lifting the problem to a matrix with double the dimension: \begin{cor} Let $\rho^\sharp$ be an approximately feasible, optimal point of~\eqref{equ:maxqpsdp} with accuracy $\epsilon^4>0$ and psd input matrix $A$.
-Let $v_1,\ldots,v_{n}$ be the columns of $\sqrt{\rho^\sharp}$, sample $g \in\mathbb{R}^{n}$ with i.i.d.\ Gaussian entries and set $x_i = \sign(\langle v_i, g \rangle)$.
+Let $v_1,\ldots,v_{n}$ be the columns of $\sqrt{\rho^\sharp}$, sample $g \in\mathbb{R}^{n}$ with i.i.d.\ Gaussian entries and set $x_i = \sign(\langle v_i| g \rangle)$.
 Then,

 \end{cor} \begin{proof} The proof follows by following the same proof as above but noting that we may use the estimate $\tr{TA}\geq 0$ instead of~\eqref{equ:aboslutevalueTA}, as both $A$ and $T$ are psd.
-Optimality of the constant was shown in~\cite{Alon2006}. \end{proof} As Alon~\cite{Alon2006} also shows that for psd matrices $A$ we have
+Optimality of the constant was shown in~\cite{Alon2006}. \end{proof} As Alon and Naor~\cite{Alon2006} also show that for psd matrices $A$ we have

 i.e. we may restrict to the same vector on the left and right, it follows that Corollary~\ref{prop:randomized_rounding_psd} gives almost optimal rounding guarantees.
-These two statements certify that, as longs as $\|A\|_{\infty\to1}=\Theta(n\|A\|)$, performing the rounding with our approximately feasible solutions gives rise to approximations of the $1\to\infty$ norm that are almost as good the strictly feasible solutions.
+These two statements certify that, as longs as $\|A\|_{\infty\to1}=\Theta(n\|A\|)$, performing the rounding with our approximately feasible solutions gives rise to approximations of the $\infty\to 1$ norm that are almost as good the strictly feasible solutions.

 But computing $\sqrt{\rho^\sharp}g= \exp (-H/2)g/\sqrt{\tr{\exp(-H)}}$ directly still remains expensive because of matrix exponentiation.
 We will surpass this bottleneck by truncating the Taylor series of the matrix exponential in a fashion similar to Lemma~\ref{lem:errortruncation}.
 The following standard anti-concentration result for Gaussian random variables will be essential for this argument.